Okaloosa County Court Records

 County Court Cases:

-- Civil disputes up to $30,000
+- Civil actions with amounts in controversy up to $30,000

-- Small claims (up to $8,000)
+- Small claims cases (up to $8,000)

-- Ordinance violations
+- Traffic infractions and violations

 How To Find a Court Docket In Okaloosa County